-When New Hampshire real estate is sold in a typical transaction and ownership is transferred to the buyer, the seller has to pay Real Estate Transfer Tax (“RETT”) and the buyer also has to pay RETT.
-If you have sold or bought real estate in New Hampshire, it is likely that you paid your one-half share of thousands of dollars of RETT.
+When New Hampshire real estate is sold in a typical transaction and ownership is transferred to the buyer, the seller has to pay Real Estate Transfer Tax (“RETT”).
+The buyer also has to pay RETT.
+If you have sold or bought real estate in New Hampshire, it is likely that you paid RETT.
 Under Chapter 78-B, $0.75 tax for each $100 of the sales price must be paid by the seller and must be separately paid by the buyer.
 The amount of money that the buyer pays to the seller is referred to as the “legal consideration.”
-The Registrar of Deeds for the county where the real estate is located records the total RETT that was paid on a tax stamp, which is then placed on the real estate deed and recorded in that Registry as an official public document.
+The Registrar of Deeds for the county where the real estate is located records the total RETT that was paid on a tax stamp.
+This is then placed on the real estate deed and recorded in that Registry as an official public document.

 Generally speaking, when a piece of real estate is transferred into a revocable trust, the owner transfers his or her legal ownership to the trustee.
 A trustee can be thought of as a manager or caretaker of the property and money that the trust owns.
-The trustee becomes the new owner of that piece of real estate and the person who is transferring ownership to the trustee, signs and gives the trustee a real estate deed showing that legal ownership has been transferred to the trustee.
+The trustee becomes the new owner of that piece of real estate.
+The person who is transferring ownership to the trustee, signs and gives the trustee a real estate deed.
+This deed shows that legal ownership has been transferred to the trustee.

-New Hampshire has been very active in creating progressive trust and estate planning laws and part of that effort has been the creation of an exception to the RETT, when New Hampshire real estate is transferred into a revocable trust and there is no legal consideration paid.
+New Hampshire has been very active in creating progressive trust and estate planning laws.
+Part of that effort has been the creation of an exception to the RETT.
 The result is that only the minimum tax of forty dollars ($40.00) should have to be paid.
-New Hampshire’s trust laws are very favorable and there are very few impediments to creating an estate plan that includes a revocable trust and transferring your New Hampshire real estate into it.
-Stop procrastinating and take steps to get your estate plan created today.
+New Hampshire’s trust laws are very favorable.
+There are very few impediments to transferring your New Hampshire real estate into your revocable trust.
+Take steps to get your estate plan created today.